kint-php/kint-js/README.md

 ![](https://travis-ci.org/kint-php/kint-js.svg?branch=master)

-A simple renderer and helper that use Kint to dump to `console.log()`
+A simple renderer and helper that uses Kint to dump to `console.log()`

 ```php
 <?php